sbsce/cyubeVR-VoxelAPI-Modding/README.md

 The way the cyubeVR VoxelAPI works is that there are several `Event_` functions automatically called by the game for any loaded VoxelAPI mod.
 You put in your own code in one (or multiple) of those `Event_` functions, and you are able to call functions interacting with the game, like `SetBlock` or `GetBlock`.

-These are the `Event_` functions currently available:
+These are the `Event_` functions currently available to be used:

 ```cpp
 Event_BlockPlaced(CoordinateInBlocks At, UniqueID CustomBlockID);